-Looking for a couple of cold ones in Melbourne?
-Then you need to be checking out the incredible selection of breweries just itching to sling you their latest craft beer creations and educate you on the complete brewing process.
+Looking for the best breweries to sink a few beers in Melbourne?
+Then you’re not going to be spoilt for choice. need to be checking out the incredible selection of breweries just itching to sling you their latest craft beer creations and educate you on the complete brewing process.

 Not only do these breweries sling some salaciously delectable beers, but they’re also perfect places for weekend drinking sessions, with some hearty food on offer too.